Exemptions & Deductions

 - if the payment is made on retirement, then it is only allowable if the person is not a member of the FNPF or an Approved SuperannuationFund

 - Dividend Exemption Dividend income received by an individual is exempt from tax if it is paid out of retained earnings that have been taxed at the corporate level.
-Dividends received from the Unit Trust of Fiji, all companies listed on the South Pacific Stock Exchange, Colonial First State Income and Growth Fund, Colonial First State Income Fund, , Fijian Holdings Unit Trust, Fijian Holdings Property Trust Fund or from a company incorporated in Fiji provided it has been subjected to non-resident dividend withholding tax and is received a non-resident are tax free.
+Dividends received from the Unit Trust of Fiji, all companies listed on the South Pacific Stock Exchange, Colonial First State Income and Growth Fund, Colonial First State Income Fund, , Fijian Holdings Unit Trust, Fijian Holdings Property Trust Fund or from a company incorporated in Fiji provided it has been subjected to non-resident dividend withholding tax and is received by a non-resident are tax free.

 Dividend Income received from parties other than those listed above is fully exempt only if already taxed at corporate level.
 Otherwise a determination will be made by the Chief Executive Officer on the amount to be taxed further in the hand of the recipient.
 If you have returned income from dividends, and are entitled to a deduction for that dividend income, you are to attach to your tax return, the original copy of your dividend certificate as evidence.